Roee-Bar/MentorMatch/docs/development-process.md

   - Initially attempted to run tests as part of the Vercel deployment process
   - Found that combining testing with deployment created complications and slower feedback cycles
 - **Decision**: Separated deployment and testing processes for better workflow efficiency
-- **Implementation**:
-  - Created GitHub Actions workflow for automated testing (separate from Vercel deployment)
-  - Configured workflow to run on all pushes and pull requests
-  - Set up test coverage reporting and artifact uploads
-  - Vercel now focuses solely on deployment, while GitHub Actions handles all testing
 - **Benefits**:
   - Faster feedback on test results without waiting for deployment
   - Ability to run tests even if deployment fails